Shadow10Z/Denial-of-Service/README.md

 [^MS12]: Microsoft Windows.
 (March 13, 2012).
 Microsoft Security Bulletin MS12-020 – Critical. https://learn.microsoft.com/en-us/security-updates/SecurityBulletins/2012/ms12-020?redirectedfrom=MSDN

-The concept used in this domain is ports.
+The concept used in this domain are ports.
 Ports are internet connections controlled by a computer's operating system that are part of the OSI model[^OSI], where each port is associated with a specific process or service and a number.
 This allows differentiation of which services are being used at any given moment.
 However, to achieve the intended goal, it is necessary to establish a connection with a port on the target machine, but there is no understanding of this process or how it occurs.

 [^OSI]: Cloudflare.
 What is a computer port? https://www.cloudflare.com/learning/network-layer/what-is-a-computer-port/